A rare image of the Venerable Tolku, the Foremost Ones, who created the Tatchlan System. This is an honourific portrait of the Uluvatu Masters.

-Evidence shows after initially trying to destroy the Danta, the Suvuka underwent a profound adaptation and began to herd them.
-This profound shift to greater social complexity demonstrated them to be superior in adaptive collective intelligence to all other animals on Thermistal.
-With a steady food source, the Suvuka became pastoralists and grew languages and other rudimentary civilization attainments.
-They continued domesticating other animals, leading to ally creatures who ran with their herds.
+Evidence shows that after initially trying to destroy the Danta, the Suvuka underwent a profound adaptation and began to herd them.
+This profound shift toward greater social complexity demonstrated that they were superior in adaptive collective intelligence to all other animals on Thermistal.
+With a steady food source, the Suvuka became pastoralists and developed languages and other rudimentary forms of civilization.
+They continued domesticating other animals, leading to animals that ran with their herds.

-The Suvuka communicated by a series of whistling, clicking and other mouth noises with many other slapping, clapping and snapping sounds.
-Evidence suggests their pastoral clans alternated between small mobile herds and seasonal gatherings of large populations based on an intricate kinship network.
-Their ability to communicate by language, along with clear evidence of their fashioning a series of cultures expressing themselves in ceremony and dance, has led most to agree they possessed a lesser version of the ‘Collective Crown.’
-Notwithstanding these notable attributes, they never progressed beyond this pastoral organization, augmented by a hunting and gathering level of subsistence, or moved beyond a tribal organization.
-Once becoming aware of the Tolku, the Suvuka determined them to be a mortal enemy.
-No amount of Tolku effort put into communicating enabled them to alleviate the Suvuka's blind animosity.
+The Suvuka communicated through a series of whistling, clicking, and other mouth noises, along with many other slapping, clapping, and snapping sounds.
+Evidence suggests that their pastoral clans alternated between small, mobile herds and seasonal gatherings of large populations, organized through an intricate kinship network.
+Their ability to communicate in language, along with clear evidence of their fashioning a series of cultures that expressed themselves through ceremony and dance, has led most to agree that they possessed a lesser version of the ‘Collective Crown.’
+Notwithstanding these notable attributes, they never progressed beyond this pastoral organization, augmented by a hunting-and-gathering subsistence level, or beyond a tribal organization.
+Once aware of the Tolku, the Suvuka declared them mortal enemies.
+No matter how much Tolku's effort was put into communicating, it did not enable them to alleviate the Suvuka's blind animosity.
 They also proved surprisingly resistant to modification within Tatchlan, which was eventually overcome during the first Tolku Majastas Dynasty.
 They twice crossed over the Panchala Sea to sweep down Rho-Jashun, intent on destroying the Tolku.
 These are referred to as the two Suvuka ‘Onslaughts.’

 While many worked alongside Cousins in various tasks, these smaller classes of domesticated Suvuka were exclusively enjoyed as household pets.